Stampless SN and RS Covers

 Clause 7.
 Official correspondence will be conveyed free, and the covers will bear an impression of a handstamp in black, with or without the Arms, indicating from what official and from what province the packet emanates.

 Clause 8.
 The official correspondence of the following officials will be mailed by using their respective stamps: the Superior Government and the General Seat of the Philippine Islands; their Excellencies Archbishops and Bishops; the Regent and Fiscal of the "Real Audiencia"; the General "Intendente" and Superintendent of Royal Finance; the Accounts of the Army and Finance and of the "Tribunal Mayor de Cuentas"; the general Administrators of "Rentas Estancadas y Tributos"; the Administrators of Sub-delegates in the Provinces; the general Commander of the Navy; the "Ministro Interventor del Apostadero"; the Sub-inspectors of all Arms; the General Commander of the "Resguardo"; the Commander of the Public Security; Army Health Consultant; the Mayor of the provinces, Governors, Lieutenant Governors and the District Commanders; the General Administration of Posts.

 Clause 9.
 The superior chiefs of the dependencies will see to it that the proper authorities, officials and chiefs are furnished as son as possible with a supply of the above mentioned stamps as may be needed.

-A number of Official stampless letters sent postage-free during the Spanish period also bear the manuscript letters S.N. and R.S. to indicate their official nature.
-The initials S.N. stand for Servicio Nacional (National Service) and the letters R.S. stand for Real Servicio (Royal Service).
+A number of Official stampless letters sent postage-free during the Spanish period also bear the manuscript letters S.N.
+(Servicio Nacional or National Service) and R.S.
+(Real Servicio or Royal Service) to indicate their official nature.
 These covers sometimes also bear a Handstamp from the originating Official or Government Agency.